EveryDayAiWithGraham

 When AI tools started becoming practical in late 2022, I saw the opportunity immediately.
 Not the hype — the real, practical applications.
 The accounts payable clerk spending hours on data entry.
 The estimator taking days to produce a cost report.
 The manager drowning in emails.
 These are problems I'd spent my career trying to solve with spreadsheets and systems.
 AI changes everything.

-I've been writing about business disruption and data-driven decision-making since 2018 — so this isn't a bandwagon for me.
+I've been watching business disruption and data-driven decision-making since 2018 — so this isn't a bandwagon for me.
 It's the direction I've been pointing at for years, finally with the tools to back it up.

 So I taught myself to build.
 Python, React, Next.js, APIs — not from a CS degree, but from a genuine need to make things work.
-I built an AI assistant that manages my email and makes phone calls.
-I built a nurse safety app for hospital workers.
-I built an automated video production pipeline for my YouTube channel.
+I built an AI assistant that manages my email and makes phone calls, a paediatric drug calculator for emergency nurses, and a field sample scanner for geologists on remote mining sites.
+I also put together a spreadsheet column-correction tool for messy data imports, a cycling activity analyser that turns Garmin data into useful insights, an AI-powered interactive audiobook player to help students with PDF study materials, and a fully automated video production pipeline.
 Each project taught me something new about what AI can actually do for businesses.

-Now I help other businesses do the same.
-Not with jargon or hype, but with practical solutions built by someone who understands both the technology and the business problems it's solving.
+Now I'm offering that same approach to other Australian businesses.
+Not with jargon or hype, but with practical solutions designed by someone who understands both the technology and the business problems it's solving.

 Beyond Work